-The European Union has its own foreign and security policy, which has developed gradually over many years and which enables it to speak – and act – as one in world affairs.
+EU foreign and security policy, which has developed gradually over many years, enables the EU to speak and act as one in world affairs.
 Acting together gives the EU's 28 members far greater clout than they would have if each pursued its own policies.

-The sheer size of the 28-nation EU – in economic, trade and financial terms – makes it a major force in the world.
+The sheer demographic and economic weight of the 28-nation bloc makes it a major power.
 It is the world’s biggest trader, with the world’s second currency, the euro.
-The EU plays an important role in global affairs – and its weight is growing as EU countries increasingly make collective foreign policy decisions.
+The trend towards joint foreign policy decisions strengthens its arm.

-The EU maintains partnerships with all the world's key players – including new ones – each with their own world views and interests.
-It seeks to ensure that its partnerships are based on mutual interests and benefits, in which both parties have rights as well as duties.
+The EU maintains partnerships with the world's key players, including emerging powers.
+It seeks to ensure that these relationships are based on mutual interests and benefits, with rights and duties for both sides.

 The EU holds regular summits with the United States, Japan, Canada, Russia, India and China.
-Its relations with these and other countries span many fields, including education, the environment, security and defence, crime and human rights dialogues.
+Its international relations encompass

 The EU has sent peacekeeping missions to several of the world’s trouble spots.
-In August 2008, the EU helped broker a ceasefire between Georgia and Russia, deployed EU observers to monitor the situation (EU monitoring mission in Georgia) and provided humanitarian aid to people displaced by the fighting.
+In August 2008, it helped broker a ceasefire between Georgia and Russia, deployed EU observers to monitor the situation (EU monitoring mission in Georgia) and provided humanitarian aid to people displaced by the fighting.

-The EU also has a leading role in the Balkans, where it is funding assistance projects in seven countries to help them build stable societies.
-In Kosovo, the EU deployed a 1900-strong police and justice force (EULEX Kosovo) in December 2008 to help ensure law and order.
+In the Balkans, the EU funds projects designed to help 7 countries build stable societies.
+A strong police and justice force (EULEX Kosovo) is in place to help ensure law and order.

 The EU has no standing army.
 Instead, under its common security and defence policy (CSDP), it relies on ad hoc forces contributed by EU countries for:

-Since January 2007, the EU has been able to undertake rapid-response operations with two concurrent 1500-strong single-battle groups and, if required, to launch both operations almost simultaneously.
+Since January 2007, it has been able to carry out rapid-response operations with 2 concurrent single-battle groups, each comprising 1500 soldiers.
+If necessary, 2 operations can be launched almost simultaneously.
 Deployment decisions are taken by national ministers from EU countries meeting in the Council of the EU.

-In the wake of the Arab Spring in 2011, the EU re-launched its European neighbourhood policy to express its solidarity with those calling for democracy.
-Designed to strengthen the EU’s relations with its neighbours to the east and south, the policy offers political association, economic integration and increased mobility.
-The re-launch promised more EU support for those neighbours committed to political and economic reform, and more interaction with the people living in these neighbouring countries.
+In the wake of the 2011 Arab Spring, the EU re-launched its European neighbourhood policy to express its solidarity with those calling for democracy.
+Designed to strengthen the EU’s relations with its neighbours to the east and south, the policy offers:

-An EU-Tunisia Task Force is in place to coordinate European and international support intended to help Tunisia as it makes the transition to democracy and restarts its economy.
-A similar EU-Egypt Task Force was launched in November 2012.
+An EU-Tunisia Task Force coordinates European and international support to help Tunisia on its way to democracy and a stronger economy.
+A similar EU-Egypt Task Force was set up in November 2012.

-The EU is providing support of a different kind to international efforts to bring peace to the Middle East in a different way.
-It favours a 2-state arrangement with the Palestinian state lives side-by-side with Israel is the EU’s objective, and it is working with the UN, the US and Russia (together comprising the 'Quartet’) to encourage both sides to reach an agreement.
+The EU supports international efforts to bring peace to the Middle East in a different way.
+It favours a 2-state arrangement with the Palestinian state living side-by-side with Israel.
+The EU, the UN, the US and Russia (the 'Quartet') are working together to encourage both sides to reach an agreement.

-The EU is intensifying relations with regional groups, particularly in Asia and Latin America.
-With its fast-developing Asian partners, the EU has created ‘enhanced partnerships’ – agreements which balance the economic, political, social and cultural elements of the relationships.
+The EU is stepping up relations with regional groups in Asia and Latin America.
+With its fast-developing Asian partners, it has created ‘enhanced partnerships’ – agreements combining economic, political, social and cultural elements.

-Croatia became the 28th EU member in July 2013, whilst the former Yugoslav Republic of Macedonia (FYROM), Montenegro and Serbia have been officially accepted as candidates for EU membership.
+Croatia became the 28th EU member in July 2013, whilst the former Yugoslav Republic of Macedonia (FYROM), Montenegro and Serbia have been officially accepted as prospective members.
 Albania and Bosnia and Herzegovina have applied.

-The ultimate decision-making body in the European Union is the European Council, bringing together Heads of State and Government from the 28 member countries.
-The Council meets four times a year to define the principles and general guidelines of policy.
+The ultimate decision-making body in the European Union is the European Council, bringing together heads of state and government from the bloc's 28 countries.
+It meets 4 times a year to define policy principles and general guidelines.

-The role of the External Action Service (EEAS) is to support the role of the High Representative.
-It functions as the EU's diplomatic service, with a network of over 140 Delegations and Offices around the world responsible for promoting and protecting Europe's interests.
+The role of the External Action Service (EEAS) is to support the High Representative.
+It acts as the EU's diplomatic service.
+A network of over 139 Delegations and Offices around the world promotes and protects Europe's values and interests.